ricko2001/Genealogy-scripts/RM -Test external files/doc/ReadMe.txt

 *  Make a copy of your database, move the copy into the working folder.
    Rename the copy to TEST.rmtree

-*  Copy these files and the folder from the downloaded zip file to the working folder- TestExternalFiles.py
+*  Copy the following files and folder from the downloaded zip file to the working folder- TestExternalFiles.py gitignore.py
       RM-Python-config.ini
       RMpy